Tanzania's President Samia Suluhu Hassan a boon for women | DW | 18.03.2022

 "If she's seen to favor women absolutely and completely and be a feminist, that might actually arouse backlash instead of creating a constructive situation."

-That doesn't mean President Samia is supportive of all women.
-Last year, she triggered an outcry when she described the country's female footballers as having "flat-chests" and being unattractive for marriage.
+That doesn't mean President Suluhu Hassan is supportive of all women.
+Last year, she triggered an outcry when she described the country's female footballers as having "flat chests" and being unattractive for marriage.

 At the time, women's rights activist Mwanahamisi Singano called President Suluhu Hassan's statement a humiliation to women.